 Before you leave this post, I want to emphasize three final suggestions:

 First, don’t try to be unconventional.
-An unconventional wedding should come naturally as a result of capturing the unique essence of your relationship.
+Just like an “unconventional life,” an unconventional wedding should come naturally as a result of capturing the unique essence of your relationship.
 You don’t need to force it.

 Second, focus on what would make the perfect evening for you and your perfect partner.
 Be memory-perfect, not picture-perfect.